LogoLogo

 Example: Using predict_batch() on a video file

-In this example, we use predict_batch() to process a video file.
-The frame_source generator yields frames from the video, and for each frame, the model’s predictions are obtained.
-We then overlay the results on the frame (result.image_overlay) and display it using OpenCV.
+This example uses predict_batch() to process a video file.
+The frame_source generator yields frames from the video, and the model produces predictions for each frame.
+The results are overlaid on the frame (result.image_overlay) and displayed with OpenCV.

 import degirum as dg